PlenumUW/plenum-website/README.md

 <h1 align="center"><img src="http://students.washington.edu/plenum/images/logo2-300x300-white.png"/></h1>

-Plenum is an Undergraduate Journal of Geography at the University of Washington.
-It is organized and led by undergraduate students with the goal of showcasing undergraduate work while building community amongst the geography department.
+Plenum is an online journal devoted to showcasing the highest quality scholarship in undergraduate geography while building community amongst the Geography Department at the University of Washington.
+It is managed, produced, and reviewed by undergraduate students from the Department of Geography at the UW.

 # Plenum Website Front-End
 Plenum's website is a Vue.js web application built and maintained by Plenum members.